-During the fourth quarter of 2018, the Corporation implemented a NCIB program.
-Under the NCIB, the Corporation may purchase for cancellation, from time to time, as the Corporation considers advisable, up to a maximum of 6,556,292 common shares, which represents 10% of the public float.
+In 2018, the Corporation implemented an NCIB which ended on December 17, 2019.
+The Corporation renewed the expiring NCIB, which commenced on December 18, 2019 and expires on December 17, 2020.
+Under the new NCIB, the Corporation may purchase for cancellation, from time to time, as the Corporation considers advisable, up to a maximum of 6,777,269 common shares, which represent 10% of the public float.

-The actual number of common shares that may be purchased for cancellation and the timing of any such purchases will be determined by the Corporation, subject to a maximum daily purchase limitation of 31,538 common shares.
+The actual number of common shares that may be purchased for cancellation and the timing of any such purchases will be determined by the Corporation, subject to a maximum daily purchase limitation of 44,210 common shares.
+The Corporation may make one block purchase per calendar week which exceeds the daily purchase restriction.

-The NCIB commenced on December 18, 2018 and expires on December 17, 2019.
-In the fourth quarter of 2018 the Corporation purchased 50,000 common shares for cancellation, for a total cash consideration of \$921,237.
+For the year ended December 31, 2019, the Corporation purchased 1,538,000 common shares for cancellation, for a total cash consideration of \$24,040,000.